The Torture of Bradley Manning

 “Why were you getting weekly updates from a dentist as opposed getting them directly from a forensic psychiatrist?”
 Coombs asked Col. Choike.

 “She was the commanding officer,” he said.

 At Quantico, Pfc.
-Manning's treatment wasn’t by the book: the sleep depravation and stripping of clothes; the humiliation; the taunts and mockery; the nine months of putting him in protected custody citing concerns over suicide – concerns that were rebuffed relentlessly by both Pfc.
+Manning treatment wasn’t by the book: the sleep depravation and stripping of clothes; the humiliation; the taunts and mockery; the nine months of putting Pfc.
+Manning in protected custody citing concerns over suicide—concerns that were rebuffed relentlessly by both Pfc.
 Manning himself and qualified psychiatrists.
-That’s why Coombs is looking to have the case against his client thrown out, and Manning’s own testimony this week only accentuated the living nightmare he was made to endure for nearly a year.
-As testimonies from Quantico staff, health professionals, and the private himself continued late into the night all week, more unravelled about not just the torturous conditions imposed on Pfc.
+That’s why Coombs is looking to have the case against his client thrown out, and Manning’s own testimony this week only accentuated the living nightmare he was made to endure for nearly a year while only a half-hour drive from the capital of the nation.
+As testimonies from Quantico staff, health professionals, and the private himself continued late into the night all week, often for hours without intermissions, more unraveled about not just the torturous conditions imposed on Pfc.
 Manning but the blatant mismanagement in the same institution he is accused of blowing the whistle on.